-- (1) The open space protected pursuant to this Section must have "conservation value," which shall be determined in the course of the Conservation Analysis. - J. Permanent preservation of Open Space. - (1) As part of the Conservation Subdivision process, a minimum of 50% of the gross acreage of the parcel shall be permanently protected from development. - (2) A permanent deed restriction or a conservation easement restricting development of the 50% open space land and allowing use only for agriculture, forestry, passive recreation, protection of
+The open space protected pursuant to this Section must have "conservation value," which shall be determined in the course of the Conservation Analysis.

+§ 112-61.
+Permanent preservation of open space.

+- A. As part of the Conservation Subdivision process, a minimum of 50% of the gross acreage of the parcel shall be permanently protected from development. - B. A permanent deed restriction or a conservation easement restricting development of the 50% open space land and allowing use only for agriculture, forestry, passive recreation, protection of natural resources, or similar conservation purposes, shall be reviewed by the Planning Board.
+Such deed restriction or conservation easement shall be required as a condition of Final Plat approval.

-- natural resources, or similar conservation purposes, shall be granted with the approval of reviewed by the Planning Board.
-Such deed restriction or conservation easement shall be approved by the Planning Board and shall be required as a condition of Final Plat approval. - (3) The permanent protection shall prohibit residential, industrial, or commercial use of open space land (except in connection with agriculture, forestry, and passive recreation), and shall not be amendable to permit such use.
-Access roads, driveways, wells, underground sewage disposal facilities, local utility distribution lines, stormwater management facilities, trails, temporary structures for passive outdoor recreation, and agricultural structures shall may be permitted on preserved open space land with Planning Board approval, provided that they do not impair the conservation value of the land.
-Forestry shall be conducted in conformity with applicable best management practices. - (4) Permanent open space may be preserved as a portion of one or more large lots or may be contained in a separate open space lot.
+- C. The permanent protection shall prohibit residential, industrial, or commercial use of open space land (except in connection with agriculture, forestry, and passive recreation), and shall not be amendable to permit such use.
+Access roads, driveways, wells, underground sewage disposal facilities, local utility distribution lines, stormwater management facilities, trails, temporary structures for passive outdoor recreation, and agricultural structures may be permitted on preserved open space land, provided that they do not impair the conservation value of the land.
+Forestry shall be conducted in conformity with applicable best management practices. - D. Permanent open space may be preserved as a portion of one or more lots or may be contained in a separate open space lot.